 Uniting these two ends is what iov42 has managed to accomplish.
 It works, and it’s a powerful technology.

 The flipside to all of that of course, is that iov42 is not like other blockchain technologies.
-I can’t just run a node on my home computer; running a [iov42] node requires a data center, because our platform is designed to scale like the internet.
-Achieving this scalability has required a completely different deployment paradigm from what the blockchain space is used to.
+I can’t just run a In the context of a Distributed Ledger Technology, a node is... on my home computer; running a [iov42] node requires a data center, because our platform is designed to scale like the internet.
+Achieving this The property of a technology that can process ever increasin... has required a completely different deployment paradigm from what the blockchain space is used to.

 Blockchain is what we use to make our platform secure and verifiable, but that’s not actually the power of what we do; that is one small aspect.
-What we’ve really done is abstract identities, asset types, claims and endorsements, and all the other protocol layer features of our platform—that’s the real power of what we’ve done.
+What we’ve really done is abstract identities, asset types, claims and An endorsement is a cryptographic signature applied to a cla..., and all the other protocol layer features of our platform—that’s the real power of what we’ve done.

 Our technology has the potential to provide mechanisms by which people can completely change how they interact with each other, and, ideally, for the better.